datasektionen/Meta-TV/README.md

 Log
 ---
 To view log open http://localhost:3000/history.
-Every action can be reverted.(there is no authentication, so don't tell anyone)
+Every action can be reverted.(there is no authentication, so don't tell enyone)

 Tags